How to Verify a Contractor License in New York

 NYC Contractor Licensing Requirements

-If your project is in New York City, the DOB licensing system is your primary verification source.
-The major license types include General Contractor, licensed to perform general construction work in the city.
-Licensed Master Plumber, required for any plumbing work.
-Licensed Master Electrician, required for electrical installations and repairs.
-Registered General Contractor, a newer category with different requirements than the traditional license.
+If your project is in New York City, the licensing system is comprehensive but complex.
+The DOB licensing system covers General Contractor, Licensed Master Plumber (required for any plumbing work), Licensed Master Electrician (required for electrical installations and repairs), and Registered General Contractor (a newer category with different requirements).

-NYC also requires home improvement contractors to register with the Department of Consumer and Worker Protection (DCWP) under the Home Improvement Contractor (HIC) license.
-This is separate from the DOB construction license and specifically covers residential renovation work.
-The HIC number should appear on all contracts and advertisements.
+Separately, NYC requires home improvement contractors to register with the DCWP under the Home Improvement Contractor (HIC) license.
+This specifically covers residential renovation work and is separate from the DOB construction license.
+Your contractor should have both the appropriate DOB license and DCWP HIC registration for residential work.

 For state-licensed trades, the New York State Education Department (NYSED) licenses engineers and architects, while the Department of State handles real estate professionals.
 These can be verified through the NYSED Office of the Professions website.